FRNINEZY/overseeneye/README.md

 # overseeneye
-shows phone number info.
-Working with all country numbers
+Shows phone number info.
+Working with all country numbers For windows you need to run overseeneye.py
+For Linux you need to run overseeneye_linux.py